aibex/ayup/README.md

 # Releasing

 `npm run release` is your friend.
-It's not a robot, but it will help you release the right version of the code.
+Once we're consistent and stable in github, we'll set up automated channels for releasing.